vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam.md

 > Nor can it be inferred,
 > because no relation is perceptually given.
 Nor is there any scriptural evidence for it,
-for it cannot be found.Nor is there any scriptural evidence for it, for it cannot be found.
+for it cannot be found.
+Nor is there any scriptural evidence for it, for it cannot be found.
 </details>